iotexpert/cy8ckit-032-oled/README.md

 # SSD1306 - emWin - PSoC 6 SDK Configuration Files
 This repository contains all of the emWin configuration files plus driver setup for the SSD1306 (driver chip) connected to a 128x64 OLED.
 The SSD1306/OLED is the display that is attached to the CY8CKIT-032

-This driver configures emWin to use FreeRTOS (e.g. for Delays)
+This driver configures emWin to use the Cypress RTOS Abstraction Layer. (e.g. for Delays)

 To use this driver you need to
 ```